 Children may also be exposed to lead through paint.
 According to the American Healthy Homes Survey, 52% of homes built before 1978 contain lead-based paint.
 Data from this survey also indicate that the older the home, the more likely it is to contain lead-based paint.
 The U.S. Department of Housing and Urban Development estimates that 3.6 million homes with young children living in them have lead paint.
 And many communities are exposed to high levels of lead in the air and soil.

 So, what are some possible solutions for reducing lead exposure?
-When it comes to lead-contaminated water, removing lead pipes is a key solution.
-Removing or covering lead paint using safe techniques is the best way to reduce exposure through paint.
+When it comes to lead-contaminated water, removing lead pipes is the key.
+Removing or covering lead paint using safe techniques will help as well.